nikhilpmonline/website/content/blog/_index.md

 show_post_date: true
 show_post_thumbnail: true
 sidebar:
-  author: The R Markdown Team @RStudio
+  author: pm
-  description: "This is a fully featured blog that supports categories,\ntags, series,
+  description: "A space for my opinions and thoughts.
+All views are personal. \n
-    and pagination.
-Even this sidebar offers \na ton of customizations.\n\nCheck out the _index.md file in the /blog folder \nto edit this content. \n"
+  Do not attribute to malice what can be attributed to stupidity \n"
   show_sidebar_adunit: true
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml
-  title: A Sidebar for Your Thoughts
+  title: A Sidebar for My Thoughts
 thumbnail_left: true
 title: A Blog That Works
 ---